 You may not want tiny pests lingering around your house, but sometimes indoor plants invite them.

-So, if you don’t want pests to roam around your home as if they own it, you’ll need to discover a way to control them.
+So, if you don’t want pests to roam your home as if they own it, you’ll need to discover ways to control them.

 Do not think about discarding the plant as a whole, though.

-Not all plants treat and heal you out of your illness; some plants can have a negative effect on your health.
+Not all plants treat and heal you from your illness; some plants can negatively affect your Health.

 Many indoor plants are known for removing Volatile Organic Compounds (VOC) found in the air of most households.

-The effect of VOC is not precisely known, but it is sure to affect the health of humans.
+The effect of VOC is not precisely known, but it will surely affect the Health of humans.

-While some plants can do fine with the minimum amount of care you provide them, some plants are too needy.
+While some live plants can do fine with the minimum care you provide them, others are too needy.

 They need perfect conditions for them to grow up in their ideal shape.